MicrosoftDocs/sql-docs/docs/t-sql/queries/table-value-constructor-transact-sql.md

  Is a constant, a variable, or an expression.
 The expression cannot contain an EXECUTE statement.

 ## Limitations and Restrictions
  Table value constructors can be used in one of two ways: directly in the VALUES list of an INSERT … VALUES statement, or as a derived table anywhere that derived tables are allowed.
-The maximum number of rows that can be constructed by inserting rows directly in the VALUES list is 1000.
-Error 10738 is returned if the number of rows exceeds 1000 in that case.
-To insert more than 1000 rows, use one of the following methods:
+Error 10738 is returned if the number of rows exceeds the maximum.
+To insert more rows than the limit allows, use one of the following methods:

 -   Create multiple INSERT statements